Thug Notes: Reception

 Thug Notes has been met with a cumulative view total of over 160 million (as of June 2017) and critical acclaim.
-Thug Notess virality has been documented by mainstream news publications such as The New York Times and HuffPost.
+Thug Notes popularity has been documented by mainstream news publications such as The New York Times and HuffPost.
 The Tampa Bay Times has noted that the series can be used as an educational tool.

 In 2014, Wisecrack/Thug Notes was listed on NewMediaRockstars Top 100 Channels, ranked at #94.